swarnendu1607/BlockchainApp/README.md

 ## Pre-requisite

-Make sure whereever you are running this you have Docker installed there It can be your local/laptop or any centos/ubuntu server
+Make sure wherever you are running this you have Docker installed there It can be your local/laptop or any centos/ubuntu server

 ### Follow this to get Docker in your system